JonnyDawe/arcgis-animate-markers-plugin/README.md

 #### layerView _`required`_

 The AnimatableLayerView ( FeatureLayerView / GraphicsLayerView / GeoJSONLayerView) that will be animated.

+> **Note**
+>
+> - If the AnimatableLayerView is a GraphicsLayer, then the symbols will be modified directly.
+Any new animated graphics not already in the layer must be added as an overlay.
+> - If the layer is of any other animatable type, a new graphics layer will be added on top of the parent layer in order to animate symbols.
+The symbols from the parent layer will be hidden using a feature effect.

 ### Methods